 Tips for applying herbicides

 - Read and follow label instructions carefully.

-- When applying to large areas (such as lawns) carefully measure the area to be covered.
+- When applying lawn and path herbicides, measure the area to be treated first.

-- Weedkillers work most effectively when the plant is actively growing (usually spring, summer, autumn).
+- Weedkillers work most effectively when the weeds are actively growing (usually spring, summer, autumn).

 This area is for general comments from members of the public.
 Some questions or comments may not receive a reply from Yates.
 For specific gardening advice visit Ask an expert Alternatively you may wish to contact us.